Natural Baby Life logo (480 x 130)

 Sometimes, the onion smell might not come from what your baby is eating.
 Although rare, it’s possible for babies to exhibit bromhidrosis, or excess body odor.
 Bromhidrosis is a medical condition that runs in families, so if you have a family history of chronic body odor, your baby might suffer from it as well.

-Luckily, body odor is treatable, although you’ll want to be careful using any treatments with a small baby.
-First, you’ll want to consult your doctor to verify that your baby actually has bromhidrosis.
-Remember, the condition is very rare, and environmental factors are far more likely to be the cause of your baby’s stinky armpits.
+Remember, the condition is very rare and environmental factors are far more likely to be the cause of your baby’s stinky armpits.
 If your little one does have a body odor problem, you can emphasize hygiene, keep your baby dry, and even look into some baby deodorant.

 This product by Truly’s is an organic deodorant made specifically for kids.
 It has no parabens, is made with organic coconut oil, and is completely aluminum-free.